 The input file for the SIMPLIS package is organized into different statements.
 Ordinarily, the end of a line signifies the end of a statement.
 However, a statement can be continued on to the next line by using the line continuation character, the plus sign ('+').
-Refer to "Continuation of Statements" on page 4 for more about the continuation of statements.
+Refer to Continuation of Statements for more about the continuation of statements.